opemvbs/autohookbase_twitter/README.md

 # autohookbase_twitter

 This is a Twitter bot that utilizes [twitterdev/autohook](https://github.com/twitterdev/autohook) to automatically process Twitter's webhook for you asynchronously.
 This bot will detect a Direct Message event which will take the message that someone Direct Message'd your Twitter account as an input, and then check it whether or not it contains an image/link or just a message, and will process it to post as your own tweet.
-You are able to filter to only process messages that contains certain keyword, as an example inside is `/tst/`keyword.
+You are able to filter to only process messages that contains certain keyword, as an example inside is using `/tst/` keyword as a filter.
+See how it works [here.](https://raw.githubusercontent.com/opemvbs/autohookbase_twitter/master/demo.webm)

 ## Requirements